the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-It might seem redundant to declare such a component.
+It might seem redundant to declare a component such as this.
 You will use a `Button` component instead of a `button` element.
 It only spares the `type="button"`.
 Except for the type attribute you have to define everything else when you want to use the Button component.
 But you have to think about the long term investment here.
 Imagine you have several buttons in your application, but want to change an attribute, style or behavior for the button.
 Without the component you would have to refactor every button.
 Instead the Button component ensures to have only one single source of truth.
 One Button to refactor all buttons at once.
 One Button to rule them all.

 Since you already have a button element, you can use the Button component instead.
 It omits the type attribute, because the Button component specifies it.